 I also tweaked the recipe a little, because again…”growth”.
 But this time “growth” is attached to flavor.
 The addition of grapes and a glazed nut pecan mix added sweet, salty and crunchy.
 Sweet, salty and crunchy is the ultimate flavor combo for just about any foodie or chicken lover.
 Oh my, this recipe is comfort on a plate.

-The original plan was to add glazed pecans to the curry chicken salad but, when I went to the store instead I found this pecan glazed mix by Sahale.
-The combo includes pecans, dried cranberries, orange zest and hints of black pepper and maple.
-It’s the perfect compliment to the recipe.
+The added glazed pecans is the perfect compliment to this recipe.
 You can also make glazed pecans at home.
 It’s quite simple to make at home actually.
 All you need are some pecans, brown sugar, salt and a little water.

 Oh my gosh…so good.